frrrt/demo-cms/README.md

 ## Setup

 Please reach out to me to get access to the hosted version of this project.
-Local setup is a bit complicated.